We invite submissions of two types of papers to the EIBA 2021 Conference:

 As part of the paper submission process, you will be expected to sign up to act as a reviewer.

 Please make sure you remove all information from the paper which might reveal your identity.

-Papers must conform to the style guidelines provided below.
+Papers must conform to the following style guidelines:

 - 12pt Times Roman font, except for title on page 1

 - No footnotes permitted.
 Endnotes should be kept to a minimum, and placed before the bibliography